-This monitor for gaming is backed by a limited four-year replacement warranty.
-There's also a convenient USB-C dock that can provide power, video, and data from a source device.
+This gaming monitor is backed by a limited four-year replacement warranty.
+There's also a convenient USB-C dock that can provide power, video, and data transfer from a source device.

 15. HP OMEN X 27” 240Hz 1ms G-Sync Gaming Monitor

-Let's turn our attention away from 144Hz monitors and turn our attention to a monitor that actually offers one of the best refresh rates around.
+Let's turn our attention away from 144Hz monitors and toward a monitor that actually offers one of the best refresh rates around.
 At 240Hz, these G-Sync compatible monitors go well beyond the practical needs of nearly every gamer, and they manage to deliver that for around half the price of many of their contemporaneous gaming monitors.
 You'll just want to be aware that it manages that by sacrificing the 1440p resolution in the process.

 It's one of the most ergonomic monitors gaming professionals could hope for.
-Ambient light is there to reduce strain on your eyes, and the tilt and height adjustment here is sensible.
+Ambient lighting helps to reduce strain on your eyes, and the tilt and height adjustment here is very sensible.
 It also has the added touch of sporting a hook for your gaming headset.

 Best 1440p Gaming Monitor Buyer’s Guide

 So let’s be honest.
-With a few very specialized exceptions, a 1440p 144Hz monitor is mostly tailored at the gaming community.
+With a few very specialized exceptions, a 1440p 144Hz monitor is mostly tailored for the gaming community.
 That means that you can expect our best 1440p monitor list to be flooded with gaming monitors, even as we continue to swap out the old best with the new best.
-Just because you’re gaming doesn’t mean you need a 1440p 144Hz monitor; but if you aren’t gaming, the 1440p resolution can still be useful for you.
+Just because you’re gaming doesn’t mean you need a 1440p 144Hz monitor, and likewise if you aren’t gaming, the 1440p resolution could still prove useful for you.

-So we’re going to break down everything for you.
-We’ll evaluate what distinguishes a 1440p gaming monitor from any other resolution and monitor and run you through the most common specs and features that you need to understand to get the best deal on 1440p 144Hz gaming monitors.
+With this in mind, we’re going to break down everything for you.
+We’ll evaluate what distinguishes a 1440p gaming monitor from all other resolutions and monitors and run you through the most common specs and features that you need to understand to get the best deal on 1440p 144Hz gaming monitors.

-If you’re in this best of guide, we can hazard a guess that you’re looking for a 1440p monitor – but we should get a good grip on what 1440p is before you decide to spring for extra money on a 1440p gaming monitor.
+If you’re reading this best of guide, we can hazard a guess that you’re looking for a 1440p monitor – but we should first get a good grip on what exactly 1440p is before you decide to spring extra money on a 1440p gaming monitor.
 In short, 1440p is like the forgotten middle sibling between Full HD and 4K.

 All resolutions are measured in pixels.
-The 1440p format, for instance, is often translated as 2560 x 1440, which translates into 1920 vertical megapixels and 1440 horizontal megapixels.
+The 1440p format, for instance, is often translated as 2560 x 1440, which translates to 1,920 vertical megapixels and 1,440 horizontal megapixels.
 Breaking it down more precisely, it comes out to around four megapixels.
 All told, that places it at almost double the megapixel count of Full HD, and almost half the megapixel count of 4K.

 There is a noticeable difference between these resolutions, but that will vary depending on how big your screen is.
-And while 4K can really change your TV viewing experience, it might not even be noticeable when compared to 1440p on a more modestly sized monitor.
+And while 4K can really change your TV viewing experience, it might not even be noticeable on a more modestly sized monitor when compared to 1440p.

-And considering the minor price distinction between 1080p and 1440p monitors vs. the very dramatic jump between the price of 1440p and 4K displays, it only makes sense to invest in 1440p monitors if you want the best performance within budgetary reason.
-If budget is a factor, we recommend looking at our top $200 gaming monitors.
+Considering the minor price distinction between 1080p and 1440p monitors versus the very dramatic jump between the price of 1440p and 4K displays, it only makes sense to invest in 1440p monitors if you want the best performance within budgetary reason.
+If budget is a major factor, we recommend looking at our top $200 gaming monitors.

-When shopping for new gaming monitors, refresh rate and resolution should be your dual north stars.
+When shopping for new gaming monitors, refresh rate and resolution should be your combined north star.
 The former helps you get the best gaming graphics possible from your graphics card, while the refresh rate helps you get the best gaming performance.
 A 1440p, 144Hz refresh rate monitor is obviously going to be the best option around, but you won’t be able to hit 1440p, 144Hz concurrently unless you have a graphics card that can keep pace.
 When shopping for the best 1440p monitor, you don’t want to scale your expectations beyond your PC’s hardware specs, unless you want to do a little future-proofing or you know a GPU upgrade is in your near future.

 You may have noticed that some of the best gaming monitor models we’ve evaluated promise a high refresh rate that goes beyond 144Hz.
 In many instances, this high refresh rate is a symptom of overclocking: a process that lets you go beyond the standards set by the manufacturer.
 This will get you the best gaming experience by providing you with a boost of about 10 to 20%.

-We talked earlier about how much of an impact screen size can have on the quality of your gaming experience and how getting 1440p 144Hz gaming monitors can really benefit you.
-But if your screen isn’t large enough, 1440p 144Hz gaming performance won’t even be noticed.
+We talked earlier about how much of an impact screen size can have on the quality of your gaming experience and how a 1440p 144Hz gaming monitor can really benefit your gaming experience.
+But if your screen isn’t large enough, 1440p 144Hz gaming performance won’t even be noticeable.
 The best gaming experience on a TV is bound to be different from the best gaming experience on a monitor, because of how players sit in front of each display when gaming.

-A monitor that’s too big can actually be a liability.
-Boasts like 1440p, 144Hz, and 1ms response times won’t matter much if you can’t see the entirety of the monitor, and there are plenty of genres that necessitate a full-screen awareness.
-A majority of the best gaming monitors are going to be 27 inches – which is the ideal size for both gaming and for 1440p resolution.
+A monitor which is too big can actually be a liability.
+Boastful specs like 1440p, 144Hz, and 1ms response times won’t matter much if you can’t see the entirety of the monitor, and there are plenty of genres that necessitate full-screen awareness.
+A majority of the best gaming monitors are going to be 27 inches – which is the ideal size for both gaming and for 1440p resolution displays.

 - You might be interested in getting yourself a good gaming desk